Tips for Finding an Apartment in Frankfurt

 Located about 10 km west of Frankfurt itself, Höchst is more of a satellite town than a suburb.
-It has a culture of its own, with the hugely popular Höchster Schlossfest featuring amusements, theatre, food and music, as well as landmarks like the Justinuskirche.
+It has a culture of its own, with the hugely popular Höchster Schlossfest featuring amusements, theatre, food, and music, as well as landmarks like the St. Justin’s Church.

-Höchst is full of young families and younger people in general, with around a third of the population aged 25 or under.
-It's an ecologically-oriented neighbourhood, with abundant green spaces, houses for rent and good infrastructure for families.
+Höchst is full of young families and younger people in general, with around a third of the population aged 25 or younger.
+It's an ecologically-oriented neighbourhood, with abundant green spaces, houses for rent, and good infrastructure for families.

 Rent Prices in Frankfurt-Höchst

 Because it's quite far from the centre of Frankfurt and its business district, Höchst is a relatively inexpensive place to find rental apartments.
 Rent prices average between €900 - €1.400 for furnished one-room apartments, which is very affordable for the Frankfurt area.

 Bockenheim is a short distance northwest of Frankfurt’s city centre, but it feels a world away from the business district, with a relaxed, cosy vibe and a multicultural population.
 Students are a big part of the community, thanks to the large Goethe University campus.
 The architecturally imaginative Bockenheimer Warte U-Bahn station also provides quick access to the city centre.

 Bockenheim is a wonderful neighbourhood for students studying at the Goethe University, but it's equally suitable for young professionals and couples who want a relaxed area which has plenty going on in the evenings.

 Rent Prices in Frankfurt-Bockenheim

 Bockenheim’s convenient central location keeps rent prices relatively high.
 The average rent prices are €1.080 - €1.550 for a furnished one-bedroom apartment.